dotnet/docs/docs/core/resilience/index.md

 ---
 title: Introduction to resiliency in .NET
-description: Learn about resiliency in .NET and how to build resilient apps.
+description: Learn about resiliency in .NET and how to build a resilience pipeline.
 author: IEvangelist
 ms.author: dapine
 ms.date: 09/27/2023